norvig/paip-lisp/docs/chapter10.md

 The heart of function `f` is the two-instruction sequence 12-16.
 Instruction 12 retrieves `y`, and 16 adds `y` to `x`, leaving the result in `d4`, which is the "result" register.
-Instruction 20 sets `dl`, the "number of values returned" register, to 1.
+Instruction 20 sets `d1`, the "number of values returned" register, to 1.

 Contrast this to the code for `g`, which has no declarations and is compiled at default speed and safety settings: